Holomorphic curves in Stein domains and the tau-invariant: The different notions of tau-invariant

-If $L\subset M$ is a link represented in a $\ell$-pointed Heegaard diagram by the additional choice of extra $\ell$ basepoints then the chain group $CF^-(M, \mathfrak{s};\ell)$ can be equipped with an Alexander type filtration $\mathcal{F}_L$ \cite{OSlinks}.
+If $L$ is a link in $Y$, represented with an $\ell$-pointed Heegaard diagram by the additional choice of extra $\ell$ basepoints, then the chain group $CF^-(Y, \mathfrak{s};\ell)$ can be equipped with an Alexander type filtration $\mathcal{F}^L$ \cite{OSlinks}.
 This gives rise to the invariants